caro46/Tetraploid_project/SOAP_improvement.md

 awk '!/^>/ { next } { getline seq } length(seq) >= 1000 { print $0 "\n" seq }' [1_line_fasta].fa >[1_line_fasta_1kb].fa

 ```
+After this step running `Quast`.
+Whichever assemblies is the "best" after removing small scaffolds will be used as the "draft file", the other assemblies will all be used as "datasets files".
+The Allpaths assembly we previously used for finding the sex determining region will not be used since most likely the scaffolds are chimerical from both subgenomes.